ratify-project/ratify/docs/archive/meeting-notes/ratify-weekly-notes-2022-Jul-2022-Dec.md

 - Follow up on cosign AWS walk through
-Findings: There are chart issues that both cosign and notation cert  were deployed to the same  diretory that causes issues in the notation verifier.
+Findings: There are chart issues that both cosign and notary cert  were deployed to the same  diretory that causes issues in the notary verifier.
 Cosign workflow also does not work with ECR or support auth to private registries.
 - Discussion on Cosign investment : https://github.com/deislabs/ratify/discussions/377
 - Follow up with David to  potentially remove v1.1 release